 “It can be relatively easy to find out a fair bit about most people with a few minutes online,” explains Fribance.
 “Facebook, LinkedIn, Instagram, and other sites are great social sharing spaces and people tend to put a lot out there.”

-A quick search with the person’s name, email, and phone number can reveal a decent amount of information.
+A quick search with the person’s name, email, and job title can reveal a decent amount of information.
 It likely won’t show specific information, however, such as if the guest has been convicted of a crime in the past.

 This method can inform a host of the potential guest’s maturity level but could easily veer into unfair bias.